WICG/navigation-api/README.md

 All of these methods return promises, because navigations can be intercepted and made asynchronous by the `navigate` event handlers that we're about to describe in the next section.
 There are then several possible outcomes:

 - The `navigate` event responds to the navigation using `event.respondWith()`, in which case the promise fulfills or rejects according to the promise passed to `respondWith()`.
-If the promise fulfills, `appHistory.current` will update; if it rejects, `appHistory.current` will stay the same.
+If the promise rejects, then as part of the failed navigation, `location.href` and `appHistory.current` will roll back to their old values.

-- The `navigate` event cancels the navigation without responding to it, in which case the promise rejects with an `"AbortError"` `DOMException` and `appHistory.current` stays the same.
+- The `navigate` event cancels the navigation without responding to it, in which case the promise rejects with an `"AbortError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

 - It's not possible to navigate to the given entry, e.g. `appHistory.navigateTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
-In this case, the promise rejects with an `"InvalidStateError"` `DOMException` and `appHistory.current` stays the same.
+In this case, the promise rejects with an `"InvalidStateError"` `DOMException`, and `location.href` and `appHistory.current` stay on their original value.

 - The navigation succeeds, and was a same-document navigation.
-Then the promise fulfills with `undefined`,  and `appHistory.current` (as well as the URL bar, if appropriate) will update.
+Then the promise fulfills with `undefined`,  and `location.href` and `appHistory.current` will stay on their new value.

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.